Lwao/Flashyfly/README.md

 $ pip install flashyfly
 ```

-Another chocie is to build the source code with the `setup.py` file:
+Also can be built from source with the `setup.py` file:

 ```
 $ python setup.py install